Burnout Risk Index

 So, it’s not that getting ahead on these issues is just ethically the “right thing” to do for your team—it’s essential to position a business for long-term success.”

-Now we understand the impact on both employees and businesses, we wanted to peel back some of the specific risk factors to identify the key root causes.
-Below, we’ve summarised three overarching themes contributing to overworking and burnout, as guided by the survey data and our experts.
+Now that we understand the impact on both employees and businesses, let’s peel back some of the specific risk factors to identify the key root causes.
+Below, we’ve summarized three overarching themes contributing to overworking and burnout, as guided by the survey data and our experts.

 It’s not that people are unaware of the culture of overworking in the UK, it’s that they’ve accepted it.
 The harmful notion of “getting the job done at any cost” has wormed its way into the public psyche, at the cost of workers’ wellbeing.

-“We live in a culture that still venerates hard work and overworking as a badge of honour.”
+“We live in a culture that still venerates hard work and overworking as a badge of honor.”

 – Leanne Spencer